Alexa Drop In: How to turn your Amazon Echo speakers into a home intercom system

 Called Drop In, this feature lets you make free phone calls between all Echo devices — and free video chats between Echo devices with cameras and screens like the Echo Show and new Echo Spot.

 Drop In can be used to call up friends and family who have Echo devices, as well as calling an Echo in your own home — or even in the next room.
-You can either drop in, and immediately hear what the recipient's Echo can hear (with the owner's permission), or you can make a call, where the Echo will ring until the recipient picks up, or rejects your call.
+You can either drop in, and immediately hear what the recipient's Echo can hear (with the owner's prior permission), or you can make a call, where the Echo will ring until the recipient picks up, or rejects your call.

 How to create a home intercom with multiple Amazon Echos

 First, you need to purchase at least two Amazon Echos.
 Or, if you only want to call up your friend who lives elsewhere, you will need to have one each.
-The cheapest way to create an Echo home intercom is to buy two Echo Dots for a total of $100.
+The cheapest way to create an Echo home intercom is to buy two Echo Dots for a total of around $100.

 Although the Echo Dot's small internal speaker isn't much good for playing music, it is perfectly adequate for hearing Alexa and making phone calls — or for being used as a household intercom.